blish-hud/new.blishhud.com/docs/modules/overview/bhm.md

 ### PDBs

 It is recommended that you include PDB files in your published modules to help when users get errors while using your module.
-When a module's DLL is loaded, Blish HUD checks for a PDB of the same name in the root of the module (e.g. **<module-name\>.pdb**).
+When a module's DLL is loaded, Blish HUD checks for a PDB of the same name in the root of the module (e.g. **&lt;module-name&gt;.pdb**).
 If a matching file is found, it is loaded in with your module.